 Since Frank died, the friendship had really only been between her and Joanne.
 Bill’s interest in Joanne’s activities had been practically nil.
 In fact, during the last few months, whenever Cora talked about her he hardly seemed to be listening.

-So why, at a time like this, with his life in danger, would he care so much that she knew about his gambling problem?
+So why, at a time like this, with his life in danger, would he care so much that she knew about his predicament?
 Why would that be so important to him?